pepstrade/classfiles/lab-setup.md

      - **VMware:** double click the .vmx file (e.g. `rx-m-lab-vm.vmx`) inside the decompressed folder (when asked, say you __copied__ the VM)
      - **VirtualBox:** double click the OVA file (when asked, agree to import the VM)
-4. Login to the VM with the username "user" and the password "user"
+4. Login to the VM with the username "ubuntu" and the password "ubuntu"

 ## What could go wrong?